DarthSid95/RumiGANs/README.md

 ## Introduction

-This is the Code submission accompanying the NeurIPS 2020 paper, titled "Teaching a GAN What Not to Learn."
+This is the Code submission accompanying the NeurIPS 2020 paper, titled "[Teaching a GAN What Not to Learn](https://arxiv.org/pdf/2010.15639)."

 This code contained the implementations of baseline SGAN, LSGAN, ACGAN, TACGAN, and CGAN-PD employed in the paper to generate the desired results.
 All code in written in TensorFlow2.x.
-This code is currently under development and the bash files to train and test the model will be added shortly.
 Any queries can be directed towards sidartha@iisc.ac.in with [GitHub-RumiGANs] in the subject.
-In its current state, the code is being prepared to train new models, while pre-trained models of will be made available shortly.
+In its current state, the code can be used to train new models, while pre-trained models of will be made available shortly.

 ![RumiGANs](Images/RumiGANs.png?raw=true)

+Rumi-GANs split the training data that is input to the GAN discriminator (D) into *positives*, which are target images to model, and *negatives*, which are images from the same dataset, but represent a subset of the distribution to avoid.
+The generator (G) learns to model only the distribution of the positive samples.
+Any existing GAN flavor can be reformulated into the *Rumi* framework --- (i) Split the input data into the desirable positive class and the undesirable negative class; (ii) Reformulate the GAN loss to focus on the positive class disribution.
+The refomulation of all f-GANs and WGAN is presented in the paper.

+The Arxiv version of the paper is available [here](https://arxiv.org/abs/2010.15639), while the NeurIPS 2020 pre-proceedings version of the paper is currently available [here](https://proceedings.neurips.cc/paper/2020/hash/29405e2a4c22866a205f557559c7fa4b-Abstract.html).
 ## Dependencies and Environment

 Dependencies can be installed via anaconda.
 The ``RumiGAN_GPU.yml`` file list the dependencies to setup the GPU system based environment: